College Admissions Guide: How to Apply to College

 5. State specific applications (for e.g., students in Texas can use ApplyTexas for all state colleges and a few private colleges)

 You will need to complete one or more of the above listed applications depending on where you are applying.
-Check the college’s website for instructions.
+Check the college’s website for specific instructions.

 Should I apply for Early Decision?